SurenderLohia/christmas-songs/README.md

 Bells on bob-tails ring,
 making spirits bright.
 What fun it is to ride and sing
-a sleighing song tonight, oh!
+a sleighing song tonight, hey

 Jingle bells, jingle bells, jingle all the way.
 Oh what fun it is to ride